jarnedegraeve/bw-lekaai-app/README.md

     - Implement a notification system to alert admins when products are about to expire.
       - Admins receive an email notification as a reminder.

-## Contributing
-Feel free to contribute to the project by submitting issues or pull requests.
-Please follow the project's coding standards and guidelines.

-## License
-This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Special thanks to the contributors and the community for their valuable input and support.